ZanFers/Profile-card-component/README.md

-# Learning through Front End Mentor challenges
+Learning through Front End Mentor challenges.
-# Create a profile card component based on a design.
+The challenge was to create a profile card component based on a design.
-# Web Technologies used: HTML + CSS + SCSS
+Web Technologies used: HTML + CSS + SCSS.